 It is also important to realize that Muslims have the right to maintain their Islamic identity; having a prayer room, holding Friday prayers, celebrating `Eid, and refraining from certain activities.

 We should stand up for these rights and at the same time, families and the community should exert their utmost to help anyone who wants to change their lives for the better.

 Who would want to betray their beliefs simply to please those around them?
 In the past, things were somewhat simpler than they are today.

 Young people would often grow up in an environment where everyone had the same values and if anyone slipped, the others would guide him back to the ways of the community.

 However, in today’s world the family may hold certain values while the community and society hold radically different ideals.
 The pressure on young people can extend from the family, to the community and to the wider society.
 Insight, courage and patience are required.
 Are you up to it?

-In the past and present, there are examples of people who remained steadfast in the face of intense pressure because they committed themselves to maintain their identity as Muslims.
+In the past and present, there are examples of people who remained steadfast in the face of intense pressure.
+They were able to do so because they committed themselves to maintain their identity as Muslims.

 This cannot be done unless we are close to Allah Almighty; maintain the prayer, remember Allah much and strive to do good and avoid evil; these are means that draw one nearer to Allah Almighty on His Straight Path.